Best Micro 4/3 macro lenses

 |

-Announced in 2021, the Laowa 50mm f/2.8 2X Ultra Macro APO is clearly the best of the three lenses I’m going to feature in this section, and it’s easy to see why.
-Its magnification ratio of 2:1 means that you will be able to take very detailed pictures.
-It’s compact and quite light (240g), and its dimensions remain reasonable.
+Announced in 2021, the Laowa 50mm f/2.8 2X Ultra Macro APO is clearly the best of the three lenses featured in this section, and it’s easy to see why.
+Its 2:1 magnification ratio lets you capture very detailed images.
+It’s compact, fairly light (240g), and still reasonably sized.

 Unsurprisingly, the lens performs well and is easy to use.
-Sharpness is particularly good at full aperture and in the centre, although the edges are a little less sharp.
-Optical flaws such as vignetting and distortion are well under control.
+Sharpness is particularly good at maximum aperture and in the center, although the edges are a little softer.
+Optical flaws such as vignetting and distortion are well controlled.
 Vignetting, visible at f/2.8, disappears at f/4.
-Chromatic aberrations are practically non-existent.
-In terms of rendering, the bokeh is smooth and pleasant.
+Chromatic aberrations are practically nonexistent.
+As for rendering, the bokeh is smooth and pleasant.

 In conclusion, the Laowa 50mm f/2.8 2X Ultra Macro APO is one of the most powerful lenses for macro photography.
-Its magnification ratio is far superior to most macro lenses for Micro 4/3.
-What’s more, it’s still very affordable.
+Its magnification ratio is far higher than most Micro 4/3 macro lenses.
+Better still, it remains very affordable.
 In my opinion, it offers excellent value for money.
-In my opinion, if you are looking for a quality macro lens, you won’t be disappointed!
+If you’re looking for a quality macro lens, I don’t think you’ll be disappointed.

 7artisans 60mm f/2.8 II V2 Macro